PaddiM8/luno-lei/content/grammar/index.md

 | In front | -se    | in front            |
 | Adjacent | -at    | adjacent, nearby    |
 | Inter-   | -wo    | between, in-between |

+## Nil word

+The nil word (`eni`) can be used to extract the pure meaning of grammatical features.
+For example, in order to say just "in", one could say "enilie".

+### Pronouns

+Pronouns are created by applying a conjugation suffix to the nil word.

+* enin

 ## Voices